 Ages ago, a certain South African bushman, Hochigan, hated animals, which at the time were endowed with speech.
 On day he disappeared, stealing their special gifts.
 From then on, animals have never spoken again.
 Descartes tells us that monkeys could speak if they wished to, but that they prefer to keep silent so that they won’t be made to work.
 In 1907, the Argentine writer Lugones published a story about a chimpanzee who was taught how to speak and died under the strain of the effort.

 Myths and dreams are created to make sense of the nonsensical, to somehow put into being things that simply don’t exist but should.
 Borges’ beloved collection is not really about imaginary beings, although they abound; it is about the people and cultures who created and celebrated the beings.

-Accompany this bestiary with Michael Dylan Foster’s study of yokai, mythological creatures that have existed and evolved for centuries in Japan.
-Or step into the wonderfully rich mind of Ted Hughes, the British poet who imagined a crow that was able to fathom the pain Hughes was not.3
+Accompany this bestiary with Michael Dylan Foster’s study of yokai, mythological creatures that have existed and evolved for centuries in Japan or the rich imagination of T.S.
+Eliot who named cats “just like you and me.”
+And step into the wonderfully rich mind of Ted Hughes, the British poet who imagined a crow that was able to fathom an existence Hughes was not.4

 ‘Haokah, the Thunder God’

 Among the Dakota Sioux, Haokah used the wind as sticks to beat the thunder drum.
 His horned head also marked him as a hunting god.
 He wept when he was happy and laughed in his sadness; heat made him shiver and cold made him sweat.

 Human invention is a wondrous thing.
 May our rich imaginations grow endlessly, in lockstep with the scribes who take note.

 I’ll close with this gentle suggestion from the author.

 The Book of Imaginary Beings is not meant to be read straight through; rather, we should like the reader to dip into these pages at random, just as one plays with the shifting patterns of a kaleidoscope.